Isn’t it strange how sometimes intense happiness can come out of sad situations?

 After a very brief conversation to find out what he’d like, Christine headed over to McDonalds to purchase a large cup of coffee – with 3 spoonfuls of sugar!

-“See… I told you I’d be back” she announced on her return to where the tramp was slouched.
+“See… I told you I’d be back” she announced on her return to where the man was slouched.

 And as she handed over the cup of coffee, the grateful expression on his face was a priceless picture.